Hey there,

 Second Full Moon o Sagashite.

-I think Shugo Chara! will be great It's cute, funny, have romance, action and a lot of talking about dreams, growing up, etc. This would be my choice ^^
+I think Shugo Chara! will be great smile It's cute, funny, have romance, action and a lot of talking about dreams, growing up, etc. This would be my choice ^^

 Your idea with Card Captor Sakura also should work - I was older when I was reading and watching it and I totally loved it (I still do) xD